chr15m/cljs-josh/README.md

 When you save your .cljs files they will be hot-loaded into the browser running Scittle.

 You can also install the `josh` command globally: `npm i -g cljs-josh`.

+Bootstrap a basic Scittle project with `josh --init`.

 ### Example